Please follow the link below if you are looking for updates on Thesis courses for Fall and Winter 2020-21:

 What is BIOL4905?

 BIOL 4905 Honours Workshop is an alternative to BIOL4908 and BIOL4907.
 It is a more appropriate course for students who are not considering applying to graduate school but who wish to develop skills that will be useful in the workplace.
 Most students who do not go on to graduate school will never have the need to produce a long written document such as a thesis or honours research essay.
 They will, however, need to be able to communicate effectively in the workplace.
 They will also need to develop critical thinking skills to distinguish good science from bad, to see through the flaws in a sloppy argument and to make sound decisions as a member of the community when faced with an environmental or health controversy.
-In this course, students will complete a variety of assignments and activities, including a grant proposal and an oral presentation, centred a variety of controversial topics in biology.
+In this course, students will complete a variety of assignments and activities, including a grant proposal and an oral presentation, centered a variety of controversial topics in biology.

 How do I find an advisor?